 The mutations that cause LAD I, LAD II and III are each inherited as autosomal recessive traits.
 Genetic diseases are determined by the combination of genes for a particular trait that are on the chromosomes received from the father and the mother.
-Recessive genetic disorders occur when an individual inherits the same abnormal gene for the same trait from each parent.
-If an individual receives one normal gene and one gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
-The risk for two carrier parents to both pass the defective gene and, therefore, have an affected child is 25 percent with each pregnancy.
-The risk to have a child who is a carrier like the parents is 50 percent with each pregnancy.
-The chance for a child to receive normal genes from both parents and be genetically normal for that particular trait is 25 percent.
+Recessive genetic disorders occur when an individual inherits two copies of an abnormal gene for the same trait, one from each parent.
+If an individual inherits one normal gene and one gene for the disease, the person will be a carrier for the disease but usually will not show symptoms.
+The risk for two carrier parents to both pass the altered gene and have an affected child is 25% with each pregnancy.
+The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
+The chance for a child to receive normal genes from both parents is 25%.
 The risk is the same for males and females.

 LAD syndromes are classified as a primary immunodeficiency disorders.
 The immune system protects the body from bacteria, viruses, parasites and other foreign, harmful substances.
 White blood cells (leukocytes) are part of the immune system.
 White blood cells continually look for signs of disease, infection or injury.
 Normally, white blood cells circulate in the bloodstream.
 When they detect an infection or foreign substance, white blood cells race to the site of infection or inflammation to protect the body.
 White blood cells may destroy foreign material by ingesting it themselves or producing unique antibodies that destroy harmful material.
 A specific type of white blood cell, called a neutrophil, is most often affected in LAD syndromes.
 The main role of neutrophils is to defend the body against bacteria and fungi.